moses-k/drone-service-api/README.md

 ---

 ### Testing the API
+- Some of the assumption made for the purpose of this API design are:-

+- Once the Medication is loaded to a specific drone it cannot be loaded to another drone at the same time.

 - Open Postman
 For testing purpose the API is secured and you will have to specify the Authorization in the headers as Basic Auth